About this listing

 Safe, secure bike storage is available in the backyard.

 Check-in time is 2PM or later and check-out time is 11AM.
 CHECK-IN IS BY PRE-ARRANGEMENT and can be done at any hour, no matter how late or early...I just need to know ahead of time.
+If you know what your ETA will be when you make the reservation, please let me know.
+(It can be adjusted later if need be.)

 We encourage an atmosphere of mutual respect and consideration, so "house rules" are pretty much unnecessary, except for the "kitchen rules" as described in the Guest Access section (use of microwave and refrigerator OK, but NO COOKING).
-I was an airbnb host in another nearby location for three years, where my guests and I always got along (email hidden)rt of the reason I LOVE hosting!
+I was an airbnb host in another nearby location for three years, where my guests and I always got along great....part of the reason I LOVE hosting!

 The one thing I do encourage from my guests is feedback about your experience while you are here....what have I forgotten, or how can I make your experience the absolute best?
 I would much rather be able to address concerns on the spot, than get a less than perfect review!! :)